robmarkcole/fastpages-blog/_posts/2022-07-24-satellite-image-deep-learning.md

 hide: false
 ---
 ## Introduction
 I maintain a popular repository on Github called the satellite-image-deep-learning[^1], currently sitting close to 4k stars.
 The repository basically lists useful references I have found related to satellite imagery and deep learning, but also goes beyond this to include sections on deploying machine learning models, and even a secton on 'movers and shakers' on Github.
-This post provides the background to this repository, how I maintain & develop it, and why you should create something similar.
+This post provides the brief history of this repository, how I find material, and why you should create something similar.
 A screenshot of the repository is shown below:

 ![](https://raw.githubusercontent.com/robmarkcole/blog/master/images/satellite-image-deep-learning/main.jpg "The repository on Github")